rthery/borrit/README.md

 and make sure there's a sheet in it with the name of your project ([Application.productName](https://docs.unity3d.com/ScriptReference/Application-productName.html))

 ### Google App Script
+If the project has already been set up you can skip this step and just input the script url.

 For the Google App Script database, you will need to go to Google Drive, create a google spreadsheet, then create a Google App Script document and paste inside the content of this script: [GoogleAppScript.gs](Documentation/GoogleAppScripts/GoogleAppScript.gs) replace the #Your spreadsheet id goes here# test on the top of the script with your spreadsheet id(you can find on the url bar between the /d/ and the /edit parts), save the document.
 On the top right corner of the document there is a big blue button to deploy the script.
 Deploy it as a Web App.
 Copy the Web app URL that appears on the screen.

 In the Unity project, go to Edit > Project Settings > Borrit then paste the URL in the Script URL field.

 ## Usage example